Dictionary Learning for Adaptive GPR Landmine Classification: Problem Formulation

 \subsection{GPR Target Classification Method}

 We use SVM to classify sparsely represented GPR range profiles using the learned dictionary {$\mathbf{D}$}.
 Given a predefined collection of labeled observations, SVM searches for a functional $f:\mathbb{R}^n \rightarrow \mathbb{R}$ that maps any new observation to a class $c\in \mathbb{R}$.
 A binary classifier with linearly separable data, for example, would have $c \in \{1, -1\}$.
 In our work, we use {$\mathbf{X}$}, i.e. the sparse decomposition of a given set of signals (the `training' signals) {$\mathbf{Y}$} using the learned dictionary {$\mathbf{D}$}, as a set of labeled observations for the SVM.
 SVM transforms the data into a high dimensional feature space where it is easier to separate between different classes.
 The kernel function that we use to compute the high dimensional operations in the feature space, is the Gaussian Radial Basis Function (RBF): $\kappa(\mathbf{x}_i,\mathbf{x}_j) = \exp(-\gamma(||\mathbf{x}_i-\mathbf{x}_j||)^2 + C)$, where $\gamma > 0$ is the free parameter that decides the influence of the support data vector $\mathbf{x}_j$ on the class of the vector $\mathbf{x}_i$ in the original space and $C$ is the parameter for the soft margin cost function which controls the influence of each individual support vector \cite{chang2011libsvm}.
 To optimally select the SVM input parameters, we arrange the original classification set into training and validation vectors in $\nu$ different ways ($\nu$-fold cross-validation with $\nu$=10) to arrive at a certain mean cross-classification accuracy of the validation vectors.
-We refer the reader to \cite{chang2011libsvm} for more details of SVM.
+The folds were randomly selected and their number was found empirically by determining the limit above which the accuracy improvement was negligible.
+We refer the reader to \cite{chang2011libsvm} for more details on SVM.